Miss Malini: Legacy

 Miss Malini attained cult status in Tamil cinema, and the character of Sampath became iconic.
 Sundari Bai's "nippy delivery" of her lines also attained popularity.
 Subbu became popularly known by his character's nickname "Bit Notice" after the film's release; children around Kapaleeshwarar Temple would scream "Bit Notice" when he passed by that area.
 Subbu's dialogue "Be wise and advertise!" also attained popularity.
 Music historian Vamanan noted in 2013 that politician M. P. Sivagnanam's enthusiasm for popularising the life of the Polygar chieftain Veerapandiya Kattabomman as a resistance fighter was derived initially from a line written by Subbu in a song from Miss Malini, which mentions Kattabomman along with Mahatma Gandhi and Subhas Chandra Bose ("Gandhi Mahaan, Netaji, Kattabomman kathai koori").

 According to Ganesan's journalist daughter Narayani, his role in Miss Malini won him acclaim, and he soon received more acting offers.
 Guy noted that he went on to "blossom as one of the top stars of South Indian cinema".
-The film was later rewritten by Narayan as the 1949 novel Mr. Sampath – The Printer of Malgudi, which in turn was adapted into the Hindi film Mr. Sampat (1952) directed by Vasan and starring Motilal Rajvansh, and a 1972 Tamil film directed by and starring Cho Ramaswamy.
+The film was later rewritten by Narayan as the 1949 novel Mr. Sampath – The Printer of Malgudi, which in turn was adapted into the Hindi film Mr. Sampat (1952) directed by Vasan, and a 1972 Tamil film directed by Cho Ramaswamy.
 Although no print of Miss Malini is known to survive, which makes it a lost film, surviving artifacts include its songs, along with a few stills and newspaper advertisements.